 Cross-Check The Food

-Some specific foods can trigger allergies which can make the dog whiff his bottom.
+Some specific foods can trigger allergies, making the dog whiff his bottom.

 Before you give that fried chicken to your dog, think twice.
 What if it makes the dog lick his butt?

-Keep these things in mind and you’ll see your dog has stopped licking his bottom.
+Keep these things in mind; your dog has stopped licking his bottom.

-Answer: Yes.
+Yes.
 Excessive licking can damage the skin of the bottom.
-Although Licking cleans up the skin, excessive can make the bottom more irritating.
+Although Licking cleans up the skin, excessive can irritate the bottom.
 Even worse, skin infections might occur.

-Answer: Yes.
-Licking your dog is extremely harmful to you.
+Yes.
+Licking your dog is exceptionally harmful to you.
 There’s a risk of germs attacking you.
-You may do it for fun, but it can cause some terrible human infections.
+You may do it for fun but it can cause terrible human infections.

-Answer: The symptoms of an infected anal gland can be skin turning into red color around the anus, pustules leaking out of the anus.
+The symptoms of an infected anal gland can be skin turning red around the anus and pustules leaking out of the anus.
 You can even see the anus is bleeding.